AliceO2Group/QualityControl/doc/FAQ.md

 ```
 There are more options in the "Advanced" section of this guide.

+### Why do I get an error about multiple devices sharing the same first 16 characters of their names ?

+The O2 software imposes that the device names do not exceed 16 characters.
+As a consequence we truncate.
+This can cause
+issues as it might seem that the names are different but in the end they are not.

+If two or more devices share the 16 first characters in their names, we issue and error and we quit.
+If you want to proceed and run despite the error, set the env var `QUALITYCONTROL_NO_FATAL_16_CHARS` to anything.

 ## QCDB

 ### How to see which objects are stored in the CCDB ?